 Key Stage 2 (Years 3, 4, 5 & 6)

-Times Table Rockstars is a fun online game that helps children practise their times tables and division facts.
-Each child has their own unique rockstar avatar and can earn coins to buy virtual items.
-The game allows children to practise times tables they are not confident with and show off their skills in real time activities against other children.
-Children can play online or download the app onto any smartphone or tablet.
-Children are encouraged to practise their times tables daily for at least 10 minutes a day.
+Learning Times Tables is vital in Key Stage 2 and children are encouraged to practise their times tables daily for at least 10 minutes.
 The National Curriculum expectation is that by the end of year 2, children should know their 2, 5, 10 and 3 times tables.
-By the end of year 3, they should also know their 4, 6, 8 and 9 times tables and that all children should know their times tables up to 12 x 12 by the end of year 4.
+By the end of year 3, they should also know there 4, 6, 8 and 9 times tables and that all children should know their times tables up to 12 x 12 by the end of year 4.
 Children in year 5 and 6 are consolidating their learning and improving their fluency.
-Ask your child’s teacher for their login details and click on the link below to visit the Times Tables Rockstar site: https://ttrockstars.com/

 We hold interactive parent and carer workshops for different year groups.
 These are an opportunity for parents and carers to come along and learn about how we teach maths at Gayhurst, through a mastery approach.
 They enable parents to see the Concrete, Pictorial, Abstract approach in action and to even have a go themselves!
 The sessions aim to de-mystify Maths and quash any fears you may have.
 The workshops focus on introducing activities and teaching strategies to support each child’s learning and are an excellent opportunity for parents to get involved and have a taste of what their child is learning in the classroom.
 At the end of each session there is a year group appropriate hand out along with a glossary of key terms (see PDFs at the bottom of this page).
 Ask your child’s teacher when the next workshop is planned.